neurorave/neurorave/README.md

-# Neurorave
+# Continuous descriptor-based control for deep audio synthesis

-This repository contains the supporting information for the ISMIR submission of the paper
+This repository contains the supporting information for the ICASSP submission of the paper _Continuous descriptor-based control for deep audio synthesis_
-_Neurorave: Embedded deep audio synthesis with expressive control_

 ### Supporting webpage